awslabs/mlspace/frontend/docs/admin-guide/install.md

 3. Select the "EMR" service from the dropdown and select the radio button for "EMR" under use case.
 4. Click the next button to advance to the policy screen, the necessary policy will already be attached.
 Click next to continue.
 5. You can name the role whatever you'd like.
 Optionally add a description and tags and then click "Create role"
-6. Once the role has been created record the role arn as we'll need to use it later.
+6. Once the role has been created record the role ARN as we'll need to use it later.

 #### Instance Role
 1. Login to your AWS account and go to the Roles section of the IAM Service in the AWS Console.